learnapollo/learnapollo/content/tutorial-react/react-01.md

 ### Configuring Apollo Client with our GraphQL server

-Now we can connect Apollo Client with our GraphQL server in `src/index.js` by configuring the network layer.
+Now we can connect Apollo Client with our GraphQL server by configuring the network layer.
 Paste the following right after the imports in `src/index.js`:

 ```js
 const client = new ApolloClient({